jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 He lowered his labor costs by exporting our factories (which happened twice for me) and called it profitability.

-There are endless pages of economic theory that justify exporting American industry.
+There are endless pages of economic theory that justify exporting America's industry.
 All of its bullshit.
 If lowering customer costs was the reason for sending production away, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheap lawyers?
 Why aren't executives or marketing departments (nevermind pundits and columnists) outsourced?

-Where would you rather penny-pinch, on marketing campaigns, or the person making brake lines?
+Where would you rather penny-pinch, on marketing campaigns, or the person making your brake lines, or N95 masks?

 In 1945 America held the world's largest and best manufacturing base.
 It had just finished the "Victory" production program helped win World War II.
 Even though Germany, Japan, and Italy prepared their economy for years, the American worker was twice as productive as a German, and four times more than a Japanese.
 The Ford Motor Company alone made more war equipment than all of Italy.
 General Motors did the same, with the help of 16,000 suppliers, all in America.

-This marvel of manufacturing made America a super power.
+This marvel of manufacturing is what made America a superpower.

 ![WW2 Broke Barriers](https://techvolution.io/content/images/2020/04/ww2-shipyard.jpg)

-_These type of people win the game of civilization.
+_These types of people win the game of civilization.
 Credit: [National Archives Catalog](https://catalog.archives.gov/id/522890)_

 Within a generation, it was all sold by the "juniors" of the Industrial Age to buy themselves more time.
 China was especially seen as the promised land.
 A country so populated it could seemingly supply the cheap labor and untapped market needed to keep the era of mass-production alive forever.

 Left and Right agreed.
 Their philosophy was unable to use the tools of mass-production to evolve to the era of mass-collaboration.
-Instead of mass-producing the seeds of the Internet Age such as electric cars, wind turbines, and digital textbooks, Left/Right tried to use cheap labor to sustain the "American Dream" babyboomer lifestyle they thought the public wanted.
+They didn't mass-produce the seeds of the Internet Age, such as electric cars, wind turbines, and digital textbooks.
+Instead, Left/Right tried to use cheap labor to sustain the "American Dream" 1969 lifestyle they thought the public wanted.

+Even if it meant outsourcing Main Street.

 But, no matter how cheap anyone makes Industrial Age living, it's still outdated.
-Nature demands adaptation, not replication.
+Nature demands constant adaptation, not replication.
 That's why there's never been a time where the society of marketers, managers, and economists, defeated a nation of engineers, designers, and technicians.

 The lesson is, we lost our manufacturing base and a robust local supply chain for no good reason at all.
-But we'll get them back, once we starting buying things "Made In America."
+But we'll get them back.
+Once we start buying things, "Made In America."
 Buying each other's products is also a great sign we're controlling our society's new Internet Age levers of power.

 I smile, thinking of all those bakers, tailors, designers, craftsmen, welders, and repairmen happily working on a new empowered Main Street.